-Wilby’s arrival at Florida in 1998 marked a reunion with head coach Gregg Troy, after having previously coached under him for seven years at The Bolles School.
+Wilby’s arrival at Florida in 1998 marked a reunion with head coach Gregg Troy, after having previously coached under him for seven years at The Bolles School in Jacksonville.

-Wilby played an instrumental part in the Florida women’s 2010 National Championship, the school’s first in 28 years.
+Wilby played an instrumental part in the Florida women’s 2010 National Championship which was the school’s first in 28 years.
 Wilby coached the women to two national championship performances and five school records.
 Under Wilby’s direction, the 2009-10 squad pulled out a close victory over second-place finisher Stanford on March 20.
 Florida scored 382 points, edging out the Cardinal (279.5) in the second-closest NCAA competition ever.
-A total of 12 All-Americans coached by Wilby tallied 36 All-America performances on the Purdue campus at the Boilermaker Aquatic Center.
-Wilby also helped coach the women’s team to its first-ever 200-yard freestyle relay national title, as well as its most SEC titles (8) since 1995.
-The Gators have won at least eight dual meets every single season Wilby has coached in Gainesville.
+Florida totaled 12 All-Americans and 36 All-America honors to capture the title.
+In addition, Wilby coached the women’s team to its first-ever 200-yard freestyle relay national title, as well as its most SEC titles (8) since 1995.

-His dedication to Florida and his athletes paid off once again in both 2008 and 2009 as he watched the lady Gators win their 17th SEC Championship crown in school history in 2009.
-Recently graduated Gemma Spofforth also defended her NCAA 200 back title and also won the individual championship in the 100 back both years.
-In summer 2009, Spofforth captured the spotlight of the world when she shattered the World Record in the women’s 100-meter backstroke (58.12), winning her first World Championship for Great Britain at the 2009 FINA World Championships in Rome, Italy.
-Wilby was on deck at the international swim meet, serving as a support and coaching system that helped Spofforth to her first World title.
-Traveling to the 2009 European Championships, Wilby was on hand again to support Spofforth as she won two more gold medals as well as silver.
-The SEC Swimmer of the Year the last two years under Wilby’s tutelage, Spofforth finished her career at Florida a seven-time NCAA champion and 25-time All-American.
+Just one year prior, the Gators won their 17th SEC Championship crown in school history in 2009.
+Gemma Spofforth defended her NCAA 200 back title and also won the individual championship in the 100 back for the second consecutive year.
+The following summer, Spofforth captured the spotlight of the world when she set the World Record in the women’s 100-meter backstroke (58.12) for Great Britain at the 2009 FINA World Championships in Rome, Italy.
+Wilby was on deck at the international swim meet to watch Spofforth capture her first World Championship.
+Later that summer, Wilby tutored Spofforth to two more gold medals and a silver medal at the 2009 European Championships.
+The 2008 and 2009 SEC Swimmer of the Year finished her career as a seven-time NCAA champion and 25-time All-American.

-Wilby’s British background and European experience have proven to aid the Gators in international recruiting, proven by Spofforth and 2008-09 newcomer Jemma Lowe, who swept the 100 & 200-yard butterfly events at the SEC meet.
-Lowe set a new SEC record in the 200-yard fly and took down 25-yard-old Florida records in both fly events.
+Wilby’s British background and European experience have proven to aid the Gators in international recruiting, proven by Spofforth and 2008-09 newcomer Jemma Lowe, who swept the 100 & 200-yard butterfly events at the 2009 SEC Championships.
+Lowe took down 25-yard-old Florida records in both events.